 Not in modern memory has a time like 2020/21 restricted artists’ right for movement and physical connection.
 We ask, what examples currently rethink the conventional four walls approach to presenting work?
 Valeria Ceregini, Jas Singh and Ciara Finnegan discuss.

-This event is held in partnership with Wicklow County Council Arts Office
+This event was held in partnership with Wicklow County Council Arts Office.

 Please note: The information presented in the webinar was correct at the time of recording.
 However, the relevance of the content may change over time as guidance, and other amendments are applied to practice in this area.
 Contemporaneous guidelines or advice should always be sought by any individual.